 Layer Comps

 Layer Comps is a convenient way to store a snapshot of certain key aspects of your documents layers.
 A simple click in the palette lets you name and save your current view of layer visibility and editing state as a Layer Comp.
 As Layer Comp preserves states and atributtes such as visibility, lock state, print state, guide visibility, guide lock state or layer order, it is very useful when you work with larger amount of layers.
-The features introduced in version 2.0 allow to record changes in page size, object size and obejct position, allowing you to keep all layout alternatives and different output variations in the same document, with all the benefits of single content update for all outputs.
-This plug-in becomes really powerful in conjunction with Layer Group plug-in by DTP Tools.
+This plug-in becomes really powerful in conjunction with Layer Group plug-in by DTP Tool.

 Layer Comps